Quick tools for school, health, and money decisions.

 Paste JSON into the editor.
 If it parses successfully, it is valid.
 If not, the tool will show an error message.

-Missing quotes, trailing commas, broken brackets, or incorrect syntax will make JSON invalid.
+Missing quotes, trailing commas, broken brackets, invalid escaping, or JavaScript-only values like undefined and functions will make JSON invalid.

 Formatted JSON is easier to read.
 Minified JSON removes extra whitespace to make the output smaller.

-This tool helps you identify problems, but it does not silently rewrite broken JSON into a different structure.
+This tool helps you identify problems, but it does not silently guess or rewrite broken JSON into a different structure.

 Helpful guide